rickcollette/peaceful/README.md

 ### Router

-router provides a basic router for handling HTTP requests.
+peaceful router provides a basic router for handling HTTP requests.
 Here's how you can use it:

 ```go
 package main